JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Incompatible change type**: binary
 >
-> **Short summary**:  The `kotlin-stdlib-common` and `kotlin-stdlib` JAR artifacts are deprecated and replaced by `.klib` files as the standard format for common multiplatform declarations metadata.
+> **Short summary**:  The `kotlin-stdlib-common.jar` artifact, previously used for legacy multiplatform declarations metadata, is deprecated and replaced by `.klib` files as the standard format for common multiplatform declarations metadata.
+> This change does not affect the main `kotlin-stdlib.jar` or `kotlin-stdlib-all.jar` artifacts.
 >
 > **Deprecation cycle**:
 >
-> - 2.1.0: deprecate and remove `kotlin-stdlib-common` and kotlin-stdlib JAR artifacts
+> - 2.1.0: deprecate and remove `kotlin-stdlib-common.jar` artifact

 ### Deprecate appendln in favor of appendLine